zhanyang01/Fun-Language-5622/README.md

 * 1st week of June: Create English course and levels of difficulty, refine authentication process

-* 2nd week of June: Implement gamification features and user interface
+* 2nd week of June: Implement progress component for gamification features (progress bar and save progress feature)

 * 3rd week of June: Create profile page and refine associated features

-* 1st week of July: Improve on gamification features and user interface, create proficiency assessments
+* 1st week of July: Implement interactive interface and create proficiency assessments

-* 2nd week of July: Create oral speaking page for each level and certificates of achievement
+* 2nd week of July: Create oral speaking page for each level and achievement system for gamification features

-* 3rd week of July: Create friends system and web-based forum, extend to another language
+* 3rd week of July: Create landing page and practice assessments

 ## Link to access Fun Language App:
 * http://fun-language-5622-frontend-seven.vercel.app/